 Consistent with the ethos of its prestigious partner in the UK, the College seeks to develop the ‘Wellington Identity’ in every child.
 Wellingtonians are encouraged to be inspired, intellectual, independent, individual and inclusive.

-Boasting a state-of-the-art campus, Wellington has built a vibrant community where pupils strive to reach academic excellence and engage in a comprehensive wide range of opportunities in music, performing arts, service and sports within the co-curricular and Academy programmes.
+Boasting a state-of-the-art campus, Wellington has built a vibrant community where all pupils strive to reach academic excellence and engage in a comprehensive range of opportunities in music, performing arts and sports.

 Wellington Pre-Prep provides a stimulating, colourful and child-friendly surroundings for children to develop their own individual learning skills.
 In Early Years (Pre-Nursery to Reception), the children follow the English Early Years curriculum.
 It is a play-based approach, with teacher-directed tasks and daily phonics, maths, literacy, and Mandarin activities.
 Key Stage One (Years 1 and 2) follows the English National Curriculum as a basis for the core subjects, and the International Primary Curriculum for cross-curricular topic work.
 Children will also receive specialist teaching in Physical Education and Information and Communication Technology.